humans/lydianui/src/content/docs/components/dialog.svelte.md

 ---
 title: Dialog
-byline: This is some description about the dialog component.
+subheading: This is some description about the dialog component.
 ---

 <script lang="ts">